Fujicracy/fuji-v2/packages/sdk/notes.md

 ```
   // get an instance of "vault"

   const vault = await sdk.getBorrowingVaultFor(token1, token2);

   // if vault is undefined, display error

   // pre-load some data for the vault so that it's available for a later use

   await vault.preLoad(user);

   // pre-load makes available:
-  // 1.
-TODO vault.maxLtv and vault.liqRatio that can be used to calculate health ratio and
+  // 1. vault.maxLtv and vault.liqRatio that can be used to calculate health ratio and
   // liquidation price based on the amounts inputs below
   // 2.
 TODO user deposit and borrow balances for this Vault
   // if there are not 0, they have to be used in the health ratio and liquidation price math,